zulip/zulip/docs/markdown.md

 ### Lists

-* Allow tacking a bulleted list or block quote onto the end of a paragraph, i.e. without a blank line before it
+* Allow tacking a bulleted list or block quote onto the end of a paragraph, i.e. without a blank line before it.

 * Allow only `*` for bulleted lists, not `+` or `-` (previously
-  created confusion with diff-style text sloppily not included in a code block)
+  created confusion with diff-style text sloppily not included in a code block).

-* Disable ordered list syntax: it automatically renumbers, which can be really confusing when sending a numbered list across multiple messages.
+* Disable ordered list syntax: stock Markdown automatically renumbers, which can be really confusing when sending a numbered list across multiple messages.

 ### Links